ibkoun/Task-Management/README.md

 # Overview
 This is a program that simulates a server that handles tasks that require a number of workers.
+This project was developed on the **IntelliJ IDEA Community Edition**.

 # The main controller/view
 <div>